 “Units of the army today [Friday] carried out massive bombing at dawn…. on positions of the terrorist Al-Nusra Front in [and] around the villages of Jibine and Tal Maleh,” SANA said, referring to positions held by HTS.

 The bombardment led to “the destruction of the terrorists’ fortifications and their lines of defence”, it added.

 They took place in response to attacks against the villages and cities in Hama, the news agency said.

 Idlib and parts of neighbouring Hama, Aleppo and Latakia provinces were supposed to be protected by a buffer zone under an September agreement between Russia and Turkey.

 But the region has come under increased bombardment by the regime and its Russian ally since HTS seized most of Idlib at the start of the year.

-Since late April, air strikes have killed 490 civilians, according to the Observatory, while fighting has killed 682 pro-regime forces and 821 rebels and militants.
+Since late April, air strikes have killed 490 civilians, according to the observatory, while fighting has killed 682 pro-regime forces and 821 rebels.

 The flare-up has also displaced 330,000 others, according to the United Nations, sparking fears of one of the worst humanitarian disasters in Syria’s eight-year war.

-The conflict in Syria has killed more than 370,000 people and displaced millions since it erupted in 2011 with the brutal repression of protests against President Bashar al-Assad.
+The conflict in Syria has killed more than 370,000 people and displaced millions since it erupted in 2011 with the brutal repression of protests against President Bashar Assad.